 When friends learned about our plan to visit Siquijor, they warned us about occult practices in the island province.
 Some even recounted strange supernatural phenomena they had encountered there.
 But although there are spiritists and faith healers on the island, we did not encounter anything scary during our time there.

-While the aforementioned challenges are things we are willing to put up with – even possibly enjoy – the sorry behavior of some of our hosts is the biggest turn-off and one we can well do without.
+While the aforementioned challenges are things we are willing to put up with – even possibly enjoy – the sorry behavior of some of our hosts is the biggest turn-off and one we can do well without.

 After an overnight trip to Banaue, Ifugao, we hailed a jeepney ferrying tourists to Sagada and agreed with the driver that he would come back for us after 3 days.
 On the third day we waited and waited for him.
 When we finally got in touch with him by cell phone he came up with a host of reasons why he could only come back for us if we paid a higher amount.
 The guy practically blackmailed us since there was no other public ride available by the time we got to talk to him and we had to be back in Manila the following morning.